simongriggdotinfo

 B5: Compulsory Allies - No Oppression

 Recorded at Harlequin, Last Laugh, Mandrill, Progressive, Innovation and Mascot Studios.
 October 1982 - February 1983.
-Complied by Simon Grigg, Paul Rose for Propeller; and Andrew Boak, Andrew Hawthorne for bFm.
+Collected by Simon Grigg, Paul Rose for Propeller; and Andrew Boak, Andrew Hawthorne for bFm.
 Artwork by Simon Grigg.

 Newmatics Rip It Up Cover